gamechanger/NeverLateAgain/README.md

 Install Dotnet SDK [here](https://dotnet.microsoft.com/download)

-Use [this](https://developers.google.com/calendar/quickstart/dotnet) to get credentials.json and put it in your local project
+Use just step one of [this](https://developers.google.com/calendar/quickstart/dotnet) to get credentials.json and put it in your local project

 Then just `dotnet run`